 In 2019 and with the beginning of my second pregnancy, I decided to further widen the scope and started an in depth learning under the guidance of A.G and Indra Mohan in the fields of Yoga Therapy and Yoga Philosophy.

 As a teacher, I wander between the poles of “nourishing” and “intense”.
 I intent to share Yoga as being a structure and support giving element, as being a loyal friend and a helping hand through all stages and whirlwinds of life.
 I want my classes to be a safe space where my students feel invited to explore their physical, emotional and mental boundaries.
 And where they feel encouraged to carefully and with guidance expand their range of possibilities.
 My way of teaching is subtle, deep and precise.
 The Yoga is my tool.
-Tool in helping to get receptive for the fine voices of the soul.
+Tool in helping people to become receptive for the fine voices of the soul.
 Tool in mirroring patterns of the mind.
 Tool in strengthening and opening the body.